 The course builds upon the models studied in the Advanced Macroeconomics 1 course, further introducing uncertainty, capital market incompleteness and general equilibrium stochasticity.
 As another application of recursive and stochastic macroeconomic models, it introduces search and matching theory for the analysis of labour market issues.

 |Study materials and literature

-In addition to the lecture material, selected parts of Recursive Macroeconomic Theory by Ljungqvist and Sargent, 3rd edition (2012, MIT Press; 2nd edition, 2004, available online); Applied Intertemporal Optimization by Wälde (2011, available online); Macroeconomic Theory: A Dynamic General Equilibrium Approach by Wickens, 2nd edition (2012); Introduction to Modern Economic Growth by Acemoglu (2008, available online) that are covered in the course are recommended.
+In addition to the lecture material, selected parts of Recursive Macroeconomic Theory by Ljungqvist and Sargent, 3rd edition (2012, MIT Press; 2nd edition, 2004, available online); Applied Intertemporal Optimization by Wälde (2011, available online); Macroeconomic Theory: A Dynamic General Equilibrium Approach by Wickens, 2nd edition (2012); Unemployment Theory by Pissarides (2000, MIT Press) that are covered in the course are recommended.